ZeroMemoryEx/Chaos-Rootkit/README.md

 * Unprotect all processes

 * Protect a specific process with any given protection level (WinSystem, WinTcb, Windows, Authenticode, Lsa, Antimalware) .

+* Protect a specific file against anti-malware, when an anti malware tries to scan it the rootkit will shut it down this done by checking the caller EPROCESS protection member .